adammohammed/CMPSC200IPFilter/README.md

-# Canvas IP Filter Changer.
+# Canvas IP Filter Changer

 ## Setup
    1. Make sure python 3 is available on the machine which will run this application.